Creating an infographic that you can ensure will get noticed and shared takes precision. There are a lot of factors to keep in mind.

 - It is associated with love, warmth, and comfort.

-- It is considered an intense, or even angry, colour that creates feelings of excitement or intensity.
+- It is considered an intense, or even angry, color that creates feelings of excitement or intensity.

 - Blue calls to mind feelings of calmness or serenity.